wrenfannin/Suckless/README.md

 # Suckless
-## DWM and Dmenu source code with scripts included
+## My DWM rice and supporting software
 #### See Also https://github.com/wrenfannin/dots
 ### Requires the Following
 - DWM